This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What other signs or symptoms may I have with chronic neck pain?

 The pain may be only in your neck, or it may move to your arms, back, or shoulders.
 You may also have pain that starts in another body area and moves to your neck.
-Your signs and symptoms will depend on what is causing your pain.
+Signs and symptoms will depend on what is causing your pain.
 You may have any of the following:

 - Neck or muscle stiffness